 Larger, more flexible wheels will give you a smoother and quieter ride than small, hard wheels.
 You want a wheel at least 60 mm with a wide contact surface.
 The contact surface refers to the portion of the wheel that actually rolls on the ground.
 Some wheels are convex shaped, meaning only part of the wheel will actually make contact with the road.
 Think of a tire on a car.
 The wider the tire, the safer the ride.
 Look for large, wide wheels when you buy your electric skateboard.
 This will give you maximum stability and speed.

 Just like buying a car, there are many different models with many different options.
-Manufacturing costs, import or export costs, quality of products, power of the motor, length of battery, and even brand name are considerations when buying an electric skateboard.
+For instance, you may be interested in an all-terrain model, such as the WowGo All-Terrain Electric Board.
+These electric skateboards are built tough to handle varying types of terrain, whereas a less expensive model may simply be built for cruising the streets.
+Other considerations include: Manufacturing costs, import or export costs, quality of products, power of the motor, length of battery, and even brand name.
+All of these are go into the final pricing of the board.

 Generally speaking, electric skateboards are NOT recommended for very young riders.
 Those under 10 years old don’t have the reflexes and quick thinking needed to avoid disaster in an emergency situation.
 Some manufacturers do recommend their boards for riders as young as 8 (see Dynacraft Surge, above); but most recommend riders been 13 years or older.